titodamiani/mzmine_documentation/docs/index.md

 !!! note ""

     When using the MZmine software, please cite the following paper:<br>
-    Robin Schmid, Steffen Heuckeroth, Ansgar Korf et al. Integrative analysis of multimodal mass spectrometry data in MZmine 3. _**Nature Biotechnology**_ (2023), DOI: [10.1038/s41587-023-01690-2](https://www.nature.com/articles/s41587-023-01690-2).
+    Robin Schmid, Steffen Heuckeroth, Ansgar Korf et al. _Integrative analysis of multimodal mass spectrometry data in MZmine 3_. **Nature Biotechnology** (2023), DOI: [10.1038/s41587-023-01690-2](https://www.nature.com/articles/s41587-023-01690-2).

 ---

 # About MZmine 3

-Since the introduction of MZmine 2 in 2010, the [MZmine project](https://github.com/mzmine) has matured into a community-driven, highly collaborative platform and.
+Since the introduction of MZmine 2 in 2010, the [MZmine project](https://github.com/mzmine) has matured into a community-driven, highly collaborative platform.
 Over the years, MZmine's functions have expanded based on users' needs and feedback and, thanks to the invaluable contribution of [developers](https://github.com/mzmine/mzmine3/graphs/contributors) from all around the world, MZmine has become one of the most popular tools for untargeted MS data analysis and visualization.

-Compared to MZmine 2, MZmine 3 comes with a redesigned and fully customizable [GUI](getting_started/main_window_overview.md) based on the JavaFX technology that allows an interactive visualization and validation of the results at every processing step.
+MZmine 3 comes with a redesigned and fully customizable [GUI](getting_started/main_window_overview.md) based on the JavaFX technology that allows an interactive visualization and validation of the results at every processing step.
 A completely new data structure provides the flexibility to process any type of mass spectrometry data, like LC-MS, GC-MS and MS-imaging.
 Moreover, MZmine 3 supports ion mobility, with a dedicated [LC-IM-MS data visualization](visualization_modules/ims_raw_data_overview/IM-data-visualisation.md) module and [feature detection workflow](workflows/imsworkflow/ion-mobility-data-processing-workflow.md).
 Finally, significant effort was devoted to trace memory issues and bottlenecks, resulting in an unprecendent processing performance and scalability.